Exercise (Exertion) Headache

 Exercise headache triggers

-Exertion headache is triggered by exertion or physical activities such as:
+Exercise or exertion headache may be triggered by any strenuous exertion or physical activity such as:4

 - Playing tennis

 - Scuba diving

 The International Headache Society defines exercise or exertion headache as:3

 - A pulsing or throbbing headache